CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

    ![](media/signin-1.jpg)

-1. On the **Let's get you signed in** tab, you will see the login screen, in that enter the following email/username and then click on **Sign in**.
+1. On the **Let's get you signed in** pane, you will see the login screen, in that enter the following email/username and then click on **Sign in**.

     * Email/Username: <inject key="AzureAdUserEmail"></inject>